cwchentw/shlibs/README.md

 # shlibs

-Tiny but Handy Aliases and Functions for Bourne Shells.
+Tiny but handy aliases and functions for Bourne shells.

 ## Warning